The Abelian Sandpile Model on Fractal Graphs: Boundary Growth

-\begin{proof} We proceed by induction and first consider the case of the first level approximation with maximum distance 2.
-By symmetry the vertices $v_1$ in Figure \ref{fig:basecase} always have the same value.
-Once the $v_1$ have 4 grains, each will topple and the final configuration will be as shown in figure \ref{fig:basecase1}.
-Each $v_1$ still has the same value, and all vertices of distance less than or equal to 1 from $v_0$ have toppled.
-If we topple each $v_1$ once more, they cause a vertex at distance 2 to topple, so we need not consider this further.
+\begin{proof} First consider a base case.
+By symmetry the vertices $v_1$ in \ref{fig:basecase} always have the same number of chips.
+The lowest~$n$ for which the $v_1$~vertices topple is~${n = 16}$.
+Once the $v_1$~vertices have $4$~chips, each will topple, and the final configuration will be as shown in \ref{fig:basecase1}.
+Here each $v_1$~vertex has~$2$ chips, and ${V_1 \subseteq T_n}$.

-For the induction step, assume that before vertices of depth $2^{j-1}$ topple, all of the vertices at depth $2^{j-1} - 1$ have the same number of grains.
-If a vertex of depth $2^{j-1}$ topples, each vertex in $V_{2^{j-1}-1}$ has toppled.
-Now consider what happens at a depth of $2^{j}$.
-By the p.c.f. nature of the SG, the only way vertices at distances larger than $2^{j-1}$ receive grains is for both $v_{2^{j-1}}$ to topple.
-Attached to each $v_{2^{j-1}}$ is a gasket of depth $2^{j-1}$ only connected at depth $2^{j}$.
-Applying our assumption to each attached $SG$ of depth $2^{j-1}$ we have that all vertices of depth $2^{j-1}+2^{j-1} - 1 = 2^j -1$ will have the same number of grains.
-In order for a vertex at distance $2^j$ to topple, one vertex and thus all at distance $2^j-1$ must topple.
-If no vertex of distance $2^j$ has toppled then by our induction step the pattern continues by multiplying the grains on the new junction vertex by 2.
+Next assume the lemma holds for some~$j$.
+Noting that $SG$ is a p.c.f.~fractal, the only way vertices at distances larger than~$2^j$ receive chips is for both~$v_{2^j}$ to topple.
+Attached to each~$v_{2^j}$ is a gasket of depth~$2^j$.
+These gaskets are connected only at a single vertex, which has distance~$2^{j+1}$.
+Since the topplings may be carried out in any order, we can use the same sequence of topplings on these next two gaskets that was used in the first gasket.
+After these topplings are finished, the remaining chips may be stabilized in any order.
+By carrying out this sequence of topplings, we ensure that if a $v_{2^{j+1}}$~vertex topples, then all vertices in~$V_{2^{j+1}-1}$ also topple.
+Thus ${V_{2^{j+1}-1} \subseteq T_n}$.

 \end{proof}